-- It may take 24 – 48 hours for purchased points to post to your account.
+- It may take up to 72 hours for purchased points to post to your account.

 - To be eligible for this promotion, your account must be at least 30 days old with qualifying activity, or at least a year old without qualifying activity.

 - For the extra week of availability for Marriott credit card holders, your account must have been opened prior to October 1, 2021.

 The Marriott Bonvoy program has emerged as a powerhouse in the hotel world, encompassing over 8,100 properties across 30 different brands.
 Among these are some of the most recognizable luxury hotel brands in the world—including Le Meridien, Bulgari, St. Regis, and Ritz Carlton.

 With this in mind, we've picked a few of the most aspirational Bonvoy properties to demonstrate how you could save a bunch of money by buying points instead of paying the (often astronomical) cash rate.